 Seasonal Road Closures

 Crater Lake is one of the snowiest inhabited places in the USA.
-Each winter, deep snow forces us to close the park's Rim Drive and North Entrance to cars.
+Each winter, deep snow forces us to close the park's Rim Drive and North Entrance to automobiles.
 Rim Drive becomes a trail for skiing and snowshoeing.
 The North Entrance Road becomes a snowmobile trail.
 These roads close for the season with the first big snowstorm, or on November 1, whichever comes first.

 Opening the Park's Roads